ativarsoft/betula/README.md

 script using the '@' symbol.
 Input plugins can be selected using the 'templatizer' tag.

+Linker plugins can be used to load programs written in specific programming languages.
+The plugin is specified using the 'lib' attribute on the 'templatizer' element.
+The template can set plugin arguments using the 'args' XML attribute.

+A linker called ld-exec.so can be used to run binary programs or text scripts that begin with a shebang on Linux.

+Some plugins are full web apps.
+Text placeholder variables are set using variable names and those variables can be used on XHTML template placeholders.
+Different websites can have different user interfaces while using the same Templatier app plugin.

 ## Compiling from source

 Templatizer was only tested on Linux.